The Cherwell from the Victoria Arms to Islip

 ... pass on beyond Marston Ferry (where is a primitive inn with arbours and tea), and between real meadows, thrice welcome in these latter days, for Water Eaton.

 The banks become rougher and the river shallower.
-The Cherwell winds around; there is a section with rather higher current; Map; it passes more houses on the right bank with private punts and other boats; and finally approaches the bypass from which you will be glad either to turn round or persevere for yet greater beauty.
+The Cherwell winds around; there is a section with rather higher current; it passes more houses on the LEFT bank with private punts and other boats; and finally approaches the by-pass from which you will be glad either to turn round or persevere for yet greater beauty.

 Bypass Bridge